-- 6.1: Proposals for new, extended and/or improved leisure and sport facilities within Ashfield Park will be supported, subject to the provision of: - (i) Appropriate built facilities for sport and recreation being proportional to the use and capacity of Ashfield Park and, if appropriate, meeting the most up-to-date requirements of design for the sports clubs, based on guidance published by Sport England and the relevant sport's governing body or bodies. - (ii) Proposals must provide safe access to the highway network and appropriate levels of parking. - (iii) Proposals should not have any adverse impact on neighbouring properties or the surrounding natural and historic environment.
+6.1: Proposals for new, extended and/or improved leisure and sport facilities within Ashfield Park will be supported, subject to:

+- (i) Provision of appropriate built facilities for sport and recreation being proportional to the use and capacity of Ashfield Park and, if appropriate, meeting the most up-to-date requirements of design for the sports clubs, based on guidance published by Sport England and the relevant sport's governing body or bodies. - (ii) Provision of safe access to the highway network and appropriate levels of parking. - (iii) Proposals not having significant adverse impact on neighbouring properties or the surrounding natural and historic environment. - (iv) Improvements to other routes (footpaths etc) are considered including lighting and signage.

-Policy 6.2: Southland Rec - Creation Of A New Park And Play Facilities
+Southland Rec - Creation Of A New Park And Play Facilities